 The landlord/agent must give you a NSW Fair Trading New tenant checklist.
 If you are renting in a strata scheme, they must give you a copy of the strata by-laws within 7 days, and inform you if a strata renewal committee is currently established for the scheme.

 Before or when you sign the tenancy agreement, the landlord/agent must give you these contact details in writing (or include them in the tenancy agreement):

-A landlord/agent can ask you to pay only:
+A landlord/agent can only ask you to pay:

 Get a detailed receipt for any payments you make.

 The Rentstart loan scheme helps disadvantaged tenants in the private rental market with money for bond and rent in advance.
-Apply through Housing NSW (phone 1300 468 746).
+Apply through DCJ Housing (call 1300 468 746).

 A landlord/agent may ask you to pay a holding fee on approval of your application for a tenancy.
 The most they can ask for is one week’s rent.

-Upon signing the tenancy agreement, the fee will go toward the rent from the first day of your tenancy agreement.
+Upon signing the tenancy agreement, the fee goes toward the rent from the first day of your tenancy.

 The landlord/agent must refund the fee if: